Soft Skills Engineering listeners are awesome. Here's what they are saying about the podcast.

 Seriously, this podcast is full of massively helpful and relevant content from two people who are experienced, funny, and insightful.

 It’s probably one of the more useful things I’ve gained during my time at Amazon.
-I kind of brushed this stuff off, considering some of it

-politics, and the rest unimportant, but boy was I wrong.
 It definitely helped me grow, and I’m totally indebted to you for that.